Edible Garden Trail – Garden Host FAQs

 What do I need to do if I wish to be a host?

-Email us with any questions or to a arrange a phone call: gardentrail@foodfairnessillawarra.org.au
+Email us with any questions or to arrange a phone call: gardentrail@foodfairnessillawarra.org.au

-We may ask you for further information and once reviewed will upload your registration to the website.
+We will ask you for further information on your garden and once reviewed will upload your registration to the website.
 All you need to do is wait for the IEGT weekend and enjoy welcoming interested, like-minded people to your garden!

-We will host a thank you party on 10 November where you can meet the other garden hosts and be part of the wonderful edible growing community.
+We will host a host get-together before and a thank you party after the event (dates TBC) where you can meet the other garden hosts and be part of the wonderful edible growing community.

-How is the hosting opportunity being promoted and who will be the main contacts for hosts?
+How is the hosting opportunity being promoted and who are the main contacts for hosts?

-Crop Swap groups at Bulli, Dapto, Otford, Port Kembla and Unanderra are reaching out to their communities of growers about the opportunity to participate as a host in 2024.
-We hope that word will spread far and wide by mouth from there to find more people who want to link in with our buzzing edible gardening communities.
-Each Crop Swap meets regularly to share excess produce, seeds and seedlings to make growing food a fun, social thing as well as to share knowledge about growing locally.
-Your local Crop Swap group will be your main contact point for the Illawarra Edible Garden Trail in 2024.
+Crop Swap groups at Bulli, Dapto, Otford, Port Kembla and Unanderra are reaching out to their communities of growers about the opportunity to participate as a host in 2025.
+We hope that word will spread far and wide to find more people who want to link in with our buzzing edible gardening communities.
+Each Crop Swap meets regularly to share home-grown produce, seeds and seedlings to make growing food a fun, social thing as well as to share knowledge about growing locally.
+Your local Crop Swap group will be your main point of contact for the Illawarra Edible Garden Trail across Wollongong Council Area in 2025.
 Contact details for each group are provided below:

 What plans do you have for next year?

-In 2025, we hope to spread the IEGT to cover both Wollongong and Shellharbour Council areas, then onto Kiama in 2026.
-That way, the Trail will truly be an Illawarra-wide regional event, linking growers all the way up and down the coast and giving our visitors a huge area to explore!
+This year in 2025 we are extending the already established Wollongong trail south to include Shellharbour Council, and we hope to expand the IEGT onto Kiama in 2026.
+This way, the Trail will truly be an Illawarra-wide regional event, linking growers all the way up and down the coast and giving our visitors a huge area to explore!